Format media action

 - Basic: Set either Width or Height.
 The other dimension adjusts automatically to preserve the aspect ratio.

-- Script: Specify instructions for formatting a media object in Keynote.
+- Script: Specify formatting instructions for the media object using AppleScript.
 See Example script syntax and structure.

 Example script syntax and structure